Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.rpush(...)

-Add elements to the list structure from the right, parameters as follows:
+Add an element to the right side of a list structure, parameters are as follows:

 Parameter |